-New Mexico State law allows school districts and charter schools the right to refuse enrollment to students that have been long-term suspended or expelled from another school districts.
-El Camino Real Academy will exercise that right and not accept students if they currently have these disciplinary actions imposed on them.
+New Mexico State law allows school districts and charter schools the right to refuse enrollment to students that have been long-term suspended or expelled from another school or district.
+If a student has enrolled without divulging this information, ECRA Administration reserves the right to disenroll the student upon verification.